 Similarly, adoptive parents often find their “happily-ever-after” following placement.
 Nearly all of the parents who adopted children through a private, domestic agency describe their adoption experience as better than ever expected, and one of the best decisions of their lives.
 Adoptive parents, because of the fulfillment of a child, go on to maintain a healthy, loving relationship.

 Adopted children also have enriching experiences in their families.
 Over 90 percent of adopted children ages 5 and older have positive feelings about their adoption.
-Well over half of all adopted children eat dinner with their families at least six days per week.
+More than half of adopted children eat dinner with their families at least six days per week.
 They are more likely to be read to every day as young children, sung to or told stories every day, and to participate in extracurricular activities as school-age children.